Gatteber/odin-RPS/README.md

 # odin-RPS
 Rock Paper Scissors Assignment in JS

-Fetch the CPU Input (Done)
-Cpu Input -> return rock, paper, scissors
-Start game loop
-Ask for user input
-Compare, return, done.

-        //Approaching the RPS problem.
-        //Play 1 game
-        //Play 5 rounds
-        //Need CPU input (random)
-        //Need User input
-        //compare and display results

-        //Start by 1 round
-        //pick a random input using math.random and math.floor
-        //convert the int to lower(rock (1), paper(2), scissors(3))
-        // Rock -> Paper
-        // Rock -> Scissors       +
-        // Rock -> Rock           +
-        // Paper -> Scissors
-        // Paper -> Paper         +
-        // Scissors -> Scissors   +
-        // Paper -> Rock          +
-        // Scissors -> Paper      +
-        // Scissors -> Rock
-        // p, r, s
-        // if u.inp = cpu.inp : tie
-        // if inp1 = r and inp2 = s
-        // winner
-        // if inp.1 = p and inp2 = r
-        // winner
-        // if inp.1 = s and inp2 = p
-        // winner
-        // else
-        // loser
-        // display output and tell winner.

-### REFLECTION ###
-Since I have experience with python, this project was relatively straightforward, just learning the differences between variables and running unoptimized code was interesting.
-I'm disappointed that I couldn't figure out why the addEventListener function wouldn't work, but I was spending too much time on it and therefore went with the simpler (although not as elegant) solution.

 ### Part 2 - DOM Manipulation ###
 Create 3 Buttons, Rock, Paper, and Scissors. //done add an event that calls playround function